THEFB199/UniYear3-E-ProjectDocs/README.md

 - Currently, detector checks for those features with better success, but has issues with human noise and some seagull sounds
 - Will continue AI research in hopes of getting more robust system, possibly using ml5.js

+# Rubbish Sorting Rig

+- Currently capable of movement in the X, Y and Z planes by the use of stepper motor and lead screw shaft
+- Can pick up, hold and release a variety of rubbish
+- Grabber hand automatically stops on the way down via ultrasonic sensor and on the way up via limit switch
+- Movement code are ran and completed by Arduino MEGA
+- RGB Bin detection completed using webcam mounted on the gantry arm
+- Currently controlled via wireless xbox controller
 # Waterline

 - using simulink to input a water line.
 This is inputted into the map the tri track creates.
 The navigation stack will not cross this line therefore avoiding the water.